adanttmm/Job-landing-use-case/Answers.md

 ----------------------------------------
 ## Challenge 6

-- I would join the data published by the government statistics department (INEGI) on ecnomics by geolocation (AGEB).
+- I would join the data published by the government statistics department (INEGI) on economics by geolocation (AGEB).
 This data is thought to help small and medium businesses with information on socio-economic level, demographics, volume of businesses by type.
 Finding correlation with the restaurant performance and the zones they're in could help focus on the ones with better chances to improve, and target new restaurants on successful zones.
-- Gathering data on past and future local holidays would be a must, because even if it's not very relevant for Japan, those particular dates could prove important to lauch campaigns that boost performance.
+- Gathering data on past and future local holidays would be a must, because even if it's not very relevant for Japan, those particular dates could prove important to launch campaigns that boost performance.
 - Here restaurants and apps usually survey customers, to get data on their products and services.
 This would be paramount to find opportunities for each restaurant and build personalized recommendations for the customers.
 - Payment information would be very interesting to see if the restaurants that offer different alternatives for payment, like credit cards and restaurant coupons, perform better.

 ----------------------------------------
 ## Challenge 7

 - The most clear channels would be the app stores.
-To estimate the cost I get the global average cost per install for the most popular devices (IOs with $0.86usd and Andriod $0.44usd found on [CPIs](https://www.businessofapps.com/ads/cpi/research/cost-per-install/)).
+To estimate the cost I get the global average cost per install for the most popular devices (IOs with $0.86usd and Android $0.44usd found on [CPIs](https://www.businessofapps.com/ads/cpi/research/cost-per-install/)).
 This is a good starting point, and then I'd monitor the KPIs from each marketplace to get the cost, which I would then adjust to include the spent on out of home and traditional marketing to include the efforts to drive organic traffic.
 - Next I'd check the digital campaigns, which have their cost per acquisition and tools to optimize.
 - I guess that there's commercial partners that drive app downloads, and its cost may be estimated accounting for the investment the partners require, the volume of apps they drive (maybe through their websites, intranets, employees, etc.) and the direct benefit of the relationship.